Varshith-2603/emotion-detector/README.md

 this is an emotion detector project

-hope it is usefull for ypu guys :)
+hope it is usefull for you guys :)